 Early in their program, students work with faculty to begin exploring concepts related to their area of interest while evaluating sources of evidence related to the problem/need.
-The inquiry will be further defined during Design & Analysis for EBP Translational Science II course (NURS 7323) and the proposal written and presented during the DNP Advanced Nursing Seminar (NURS 7111) course.
+The inquiry will be further defined during Science and Knowledge Translation and Implementation II course (NURS 7304) and the proposal written and presented during the DNP Advanced Nursing Seminar (NURS 7111) course.
 Based upon an assessment and evaluation of the evidence, the plan and design will be developed for DNP Project initiative.
 During the final term, the student will implement and report on their DNP Project.
 At the end of the final term, the student will present and submit their completed DNP Project.
 Students work closely with their DNP Project Committee, under the direction of the committee chair.
 The committee is engaged in all aspects of the process.